Contributors Dropdown icon

 It'd be great if everyone had a uniform list of entry points to focus on.
 But like so many things connected to a good brand strategy, it's specific to your company.
 You need to conduct research to identify the entry points that work specifically for your brand, its products and the people likely to purchase.

 Let's say you're managing a campaign for an ice cream company.
-After testing ALL the flavors (in the name of research, of course) you start making a list of possible entry points for your category:
+Your key entry points include:

 • Grocery store ice cream aisles